Essa Mina é Louca

 "Essa Mina é Louca" is a song by Brazilian artist Anitta.
 It is from her third studio album, Bang!
 (2015).
 The vocals were recorded at Studio Fibra, Rio de Janeiro.

-The song is featured on the soundtrack of the Brazilian telenovela Pega Pega by Rede Globo, as the theme associated with the character Nanda Costa.
+The song is featured on the soundtrack of Brazilian telenovela Pega Pega, produced by TV Globo, as the theme associated with the character played by Nanda Costa.

 Music video

 The music video was directed by Bruno Ilogti with creative direction from Giovanni Bianc, and a performance from actress Isis Valverde.
 The aesthetics are different from her previous videos - less sensual and more sweet and colorful.
 The costumes designed by stylist Daniel Ueda are colorful and full of plastic pieces, inspired by Japanese Manga.
 "This time it was all created especially for the clip, because they are the clothes that people would not wear in real life," added Anitta.

 The setting of the music video is like a doll house, and the video makes direct references to the singer's previous song, "Bang".
 On the aesthetics of the video, the singer said that "no one expected us to bring the aesthetics of "Bang". "'Bang' was black and white while this one is very colorful, so it gives a contrast."